Raid on La Goulette (1609): Previous movements

-On day 21 they captured two ships, one of which belonged again to Danseker, and the following day they found a flotilla of three French vessels captained by Philippe de Beaulieu-Persac, severely damaged by a recent defeat against the Barbary ships.
-Beaulieu warned them about the presence of at least 23 enemy ships being supplied in Tunis.
-Due to the Peace of Vervins, which had ensured a truce between Spain and France, Beaulieu joined Fajardo's ship with his only ship in condition to fight, a galleon.
-On day 30, Fajardo arrived in Tunis and ordered to attack.
+On day 21 they captured two ships, one of which belonged again to Danseker, and the following day they found Beaulieu-Persac's flotilla, severely damaged by a recent defeat against the Barbary ships.
+Beaulieu warned them about the presence of at least 23 enemy ships being supplied in Tunis to raid.
+He also revealed to them that Danseker, having learned of the preparations being made against him in Spain, had deserted from Algiers and gone to France to enter the service of King Henry IV, who was also seeking to strengthen his navy against the Spanish.
+However, Beaulieu requested to join the plan to attack Tunis in order to destroy the corsair ships, who he revealed to have gathered on the orders of the dey of Tunis, Uthman, to attack the Spanish treasure fleet.